robertamezquita/scalade/README.md

 ### Attaching Ladders

 Finally, we come to the best part: actually using our ladders!
-We can attach our ladders to our project (e.g. load all the packages for a given set of ladders) via:
+We can attach a ladder or even multiple ladders to our project (e.g. load all the packages for a given set of ladders) via:

 ``` r
 scalade::climb_ladder('tidypkgs')